At Press: Hazing: Destroying Young Lives by Hank Nuwer, Indiana University Press.

 Brian Crow is professor of sport management at Slippery Rock University.
 He has presented and written extensively on hazing in sports and is an expert on sports law.

 Douglas Fierberg established a legal practice specializing in the representation of victims of school violence, now operating as The Fierberg National Law Group.
 Fierberg also founded the national litigation group, Schools: Violence, Misconduct, and Safety, which operates within and under the authority of the American Association for Justice.
-He is past president of the National Advisory Board of the National Crime Victim Bar Association.

 David M. Hovde is associate professor of library science and research and instruction librarian at the Virginia Kelly Karnes Archives and Special Collections Research Center at Purdue University Libraries.